microsoft/vscode-docs/docs/python/editing.md

 ---
 # Editing Python in Visual Studio Code

-Visual Studio Code is a powerful editing tool that allows you to streamline your code so that it is easy to read and comprehend.
-The editor includes various features you need in order to write highly productive code.
+Visual Studio Code is a powerful editing tool for Python source code.
+The editor includes various features to help you be productive when writing code.
 For more information about editing in Visual Studio Code, see [Basic Editing](/docs/editor/codebasics.md) and [Code Navigation](/docs/editor/editingevolved.md).

-In this overview, you will find some helpful Python editor features, including steps on how to customize these features for a desired outcome.
+In this overview, we will describe the specific editing features provided by the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python), including steps on how to customize these features via user and workspace [settings](/docs/getstarted/settings.md).

 ## Autocomplete and IntelliSense